datanav/docs/getting-started.rst

 - **Global datasets**

 We want to put all data in the datahub into a fitting global dataset, so there's a logical place to find it when needed.
-When placing sematically similar data in the same dataset, we can also combine entites into larger, global entities that contain all the data from its source entities.
-Entities from some datasets may make sense to combine, while others do not and should be placed in the global-dataset as separate entities.
+When placing sematically similar data in the same dataset, we can also combine entities into larger, global entities that contain all the data from its source entities.
+Entities from some datasets may make sense to combine, while others do not and should be placed in the global dataset as separate entities.
 This depends on whether the entities actually represent the same object.
-Merging entities into global-entities based on equal attribute values is done in the merge source's ``equality`` property.
+Merging entities into global entities based on equal attribute values is done in the merge source's ``equality`` property.

 Our newly imported data represents counties, with their municipalities, and fits well in the **global-location** dataset.